lucascalheiros/TelegramFilterApp/README.md

 The idea for this app originated from a desire to filter Black Friday deals from Telegram deals channels.
 Initially, the plan was to create a Filter Bot; however, Telegram bots cannot subscribe to channels or access messages.
 This limitation led to the development of a filter companion app.
 While this is a relatively simple app, it is well-constructed and architected as part of my showcase projects.
 (Check out a different architecture and tech stack in this project: [Showcase-App-WaterReminder](https://github.com/lucascalheiros/Showcase-App-WaterReminder).)

+## Features

+* Create queries and filters for specific channels and chats
+* Receive custom notifications on messages with specific words
+* Use fuzzy search, regex, or simple search on your filters

 ## Build

 To build this application properly, you will need the following: